piątek, 06 kwietnia 2007

 Our trip came to an end at the Beni riverside.
 After a short stay in a hotel, I took a stroll through Rurrenabaque; I was craving for beer, even if it was the Bolivian one...
 However, I quickly became disappointed since I found that the city was under the prohibition owing to Good Friday!
 What a blow!

-On the left side there is Szczepan in a very sexy skirt; on the right side the Rurrenabaque Stadium, and below, girls wearing trousers, an old man without a shirt, and a blossoming tree; everyone will find something pleasing.
+On the pictures is Szczepan in a very sexy skirt, bus station, stadium, girls wearing trousers, an old man without a shirt, and a blossoming tree; everyone will find something pleasing.

 As you can see the prohibition isn’t so strictly obeyed and we manage to buy some beer under the counter in one of the shops.

 In the evening we go out to the city through which a procession is moving on the occasion of forthcoming holidays.
 The procession is made up of the city inhabitants and sailors of course.
-A glass, illuminated (very tacky) coffin with a Christ figurine inside it is being carried by people.
+A glass, illuminated, tacky coffin with a Christ figurine inside it is being carried by people.
 We’re going in the opposite direction to that of the procession and reach the main square.

 We’re going back to the hotel and before we go to sleep we play two or three games of billiards...
 Me and Szczepan vs. Spider and Doctor.
 Even though I don’t play too often and my playing skills are far from being decent (Szczepan pockets almost every ball), I’m the master when it comes to the last ball ;-).
 I strike the cue ball which goes right the entire length of the table, bounces off the cushion at a very acute angle and pushes the 8 ball (again across the entire table) to the pocket.
 Of course it was pure luck but I’m bursting with pride anyway, especially that, quite surprisingly, we win all the games! ;-) It will be a good night’s sleep.
 Buenas Noches.